ajdruff/downcast/content/example-content/fluid/feature4.md

 ##Feature4

-Edit this content by going to example-content\fluid\feature4.md.
-Point the {FEATURE4} Embed Tag to a different file by editing config.php.
+Edit this content by going to example-content\fluid\feature4.md or point the {FEATURE4} Embed Tag to a different file by editing this template's configuration file, config.json..

 [View details &raquo;{: .btn}](#)